 One curiosity of the B&D-era DeWalt is that some radial arm saws were built in Italy and imported here.
 We have seen a model 7170 10" radial arm saw marked "Black & Decker (U.S.) Inc., Hunt Valley, MD...
 Made in Italy".

 In 1989 the industrial radial arm saw line was sold to two of its former executives, who founded Lancaster Machinery Co.
 Within a short time Lancaster went under and the rights to the DeWalt saw designs went to The Original Saw Company, which moved production to Britt, IA.
-Rebuilt saws are available from Wolfe Machinery.
+For many years, rebuilt saws and DeWalt parts were available from Wolfe Machinery, which wound down their business in 2016.
+Their next door neighbor, Bradley Tools and Fasteners, has taken over the business of rebuilding DeWalt saws and providing onsite repair and service for all woodworking machines.
+They also have a parts inventory of DeWalt parts.

 With only a couple of very rare exceptions, DeWalt never designed any machines other than radial arm saws, but several machine types were sold under the DeWalt label.
 The exceptions date from the late 1920s or early '30s and include a 6" jointer and a hollow chisel mortiser, both of unusual and distinctive designs.
 The examples we have seen are clearly marked as manufactured by DeWalt.